Owen-Luo/my-first-repository/README.md

 # my-first-repository

-I am learning Github and it is so so so aweesome!
+I am learning Github and it is so so so awesome!

+I updated my git config settings